The (Somewhat) Surprising Sin on God’s Super Naughty Sin List-

 Fear is weird.

 Most people fear absurd things that are unlikely to cause them harm.
 They fear spiders, the judgement of people they don’t know, wide-open spaces, missing out on stupid stuff and going to the dentist.
 I have my own fair share of (mostly) irrational fears.
 I am terrified of snakes (even the non-poisonous ones).
 I avoid enclosed spaces like the plague.
 If there happens to be an enclosed space (like a cave) that might possibly be home-sweet-home to a snake you can totally forget about it.
-I will not, under any circumstances, willingly go within a hundred feet of that den of iniquity. weirdly enough, most people do not fear things that can actually hurt them such as: dark alleys, lack of situational awareness, evil motives, and taking terrible advice.
+I will not, under any circumstances, willingly go within a hundred feet of that den of iniquity.
+Weirdly enough, most people do not fear things that can actually hurt them such as: dark alleys, lack of situational awareness, evil motives, and taking terrible advice.

 In my experience, healthy, growing Christians experience less fear than most people (Romans 8:15, Romans 13:3, 2nd Timothy 1:7, Hebrews 2:14-15, 1st John 4:18).
 That being said, there is at least one thing every Christian ought to fear, we should fear limiting God’s ability to work in our lives.